ParallelMaths/parallel/pages/7-04-matts-favourite-number.md

 ## 2. The Big Bang explained

-Last week’s Parallelogram included the theme tune to _The Big Band Theory_, written and performed by the band Barenaked Ladies.
+Last week’s Parallelogram included the theme tune to _The Big Bang Theory_, written and performed by the band Barenaked Ladies.
 Here is a short explanation of the big bang theory for you to watch, and after just a couple of minutes you will have some understanding of where the universe came from, and how we know that the big bang actually happened.

 @[youtube](6bPLY7orbVY?rel=0)